awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-method.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RequestParameters`  <a name="cfn-apigateway-method-requestparameters"></a>
 The request parameters that API Gateway accepts\.
 Specify request parameters as key\-value pairs \(string\-to\-Boolean mapping\), with a source as the key and a Boolean as the value\.
 The Boolean specifies whether a parameter is required\.
-A source must match the format `method.request.location.name`, where the location is query string, path, or header, and *name* is a valid, unique parameter name\.
+A source must match the format `method.request.location.name`, where the location is querystring, path, or header, and *name* is a valid, unique parameter name\.
 *Required*: No
 *Type*: Map of Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)